luci/recipes-py/README.recipes.md

 This can occur when:
   * The LUCI_CONTEXT has hit the 'soft_deadline'; OR
-  * The LUCI_CONTEXT has been 'canceled' and the recipe_engine has recieved a SIGTERM (on *nix) or Ctrl-Break (on Windows).
+  * The LUCI_CONTEXT has been 'canceled' and the recipe_engine has received a SIGTERM (on *nix) or Ctrl-Break (on Windows).

 As of 2021Q2, while the recipe is in the grace_period, it can do anything _except_ for starting new steps (but it can e.g. update presentation of open steps, or return RawResult from RunSteps).
 Attempting to start a step while in the grace_period will cause the step to skip execution.
-When a signal is recieved or the soft_deadline is hit, all currently running steps will be signaled in turn (according to the `LUCI_CONTEXT['deadline']` protocol).
+When a signal is received or the soft_deadline is hit, all currently running steps will be signaled in turn (according to the `LUCI_CONTEXT['deadline']` protocol).

 It is good practice to ensure that recipes exit cleanly when canceled or